We are here to help!

 Our supportive services are offered at no charge to graduate students who are currently enrolled full-time.
 Graduate Student Government annually allocates a portion of the graduate student fee to fund our office and help graduate students address their legal concerns.

 In response to the COVID-19 pandemic, Grad Legal Aid offers services via phone, email or Zoom, until further notice.
 Notary services are offered in person.
-Our office hours are listed to the right, and while we may be unable to answer the phone, we respond to voicemails and emails during our office hours.
+Our office hours are listed at the bottom of the page, and while we may be unable to answer the phone, we respond to voicemails and emails during our office hours.
 Just let us know how we can help you!